d3scomp/NPRG014/README.md

 * Exercises to work with during the lesson and the homework are located in the “lecture1130-1207/exercises-homework” folder
 * The homework assignment is located in js/whiteboard/index.js
 * The “lecture1130-1207/slides” holds the slides for the lecture

+## Lesson 10 - 12th December 2022
+### Agenda

+* Concurrency abstractions in modern languages
+** Dataflow
+** Fork-join
+** Actors
+** Parallel collections
+** Agents

+### Preparation
+* Same as for Lesson 1 (Groovy, JDK)
+* IntelliJ IDEA Community or Ultimate Edition
+* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

+### Resources
+* Exercises to work with during the lesson are located in the “lecture1212/exercises” folder
+* The homework is to be found at “lecture1212/homework”
+* The “lecture1212/slides” holds the slides for the lecture